kunalk4/dash-marketing-app/README.md

 # dash-marketing-app
 Creating a dashboard which shows traffic and engagement statistics for a domain.

+The app is developed using Plotly Dash and uses the SimilarWeb API as the data source.
+The app is hosted on an Amazon EC2 instance.

 The following KPIs are measured:

 * Total Visits